 - T3 Curling iron

 - I just upgraded to this one after the spring broke on my Hot Tools curling iron.
 I LOVE it and it holds my curls longer.
 And I also like the heat settings, and I feel like I’m protecting my hair better.
 I do not use a curling wand because I like the clamp!
 If you use a wand, wrap your hair but not at the ends.
-If you want tighter curls, wrap less hair in each section.
+If you want tighter curls, wrap small sections of hair in each section.
 I typically do larger sections for looser curls.
 I’ve found that this curling iron helps me set the curl much better.